Michal2SAB/Hash-Dehasher/README.md

 Just install node.js and you're good.

 # WANNA TEST IT?
 If you want to test if this program is really working, generate a hash from a random string like "aaa" for example  and paste that hash onto the program.
-It will create a file called "Dehashed.txt" in your folder with the info.
+It will find your hash and create a file called "Dehashed.txt" in your folder with the info.

 You can generate hashes on sites such as this: https://passwordsgenerator.net/md5-hash-generator/